 7. Automate your savings

-There is an important debate about saving while paying down debt.
+There is an important debate about saving money while paying down debt.

-Accumulating new debts while paying off others is counterproductive and can also be demotivating.
+Accumulating new debt while paying off others is counterproductive and can also be demotivating.

-And you already know that continuing to use credit cards while trying to pay them off is a huge no-no.
+And you already know, using credit cards while trying to pay them off is a huge no-no.

-To change our relationship with money, we also need to realize that credit cards carry many risks, although they are a great invention.
+To change our relationship with money, we also need to understand that credit cards carry many risks, although they remain a great invention.

 8. Ask for a raise or look for new income streams

-This is surprising since Switzerland is often considered a rich country (and it is).
+This is surprising since Switzerland is often considered a rich country.
 Adding up these figures, over 20% of the Swiss population is at risk.